imalisusan/imalisusan/README.md

 ## I'm a Developer and Child of God!!
 - 🔭 I’m currently working on Laravel applications
 - 👯 Looking forward to collaborate on fun projects
-- ⚡ Fun fact: I love poetry and singing
+- ⚡ Fun fact: I love blogging, poetry, singing and I am also learning to play the guitar
 <br />

 ### Languages and Tools: